OutlierDetectionJL/OutlierDetectionData.jl/README.md

 **API Overview**

-The API currently is very simple, we provide a single namespace per dataset collection.
+The API currently is simple; we provide a single namespace per dataset collection.
 A dataset collection such as `ODDS` bundles multiple outlier detection datasets.
-For each collection, the following is provided:
+For each dataset collection, the following methods are provided:

 List all available datasets in the collection: